Subscribe & get the latest news in your email

 However, one key restriction of OCPP 1.6 is that it doesn't allow you to send details of the requested energy amount (kWh) from the charging station to the back office.

-Instead, OCPP 1.6 only allows the sending of a State of Charge (also called SoC) that represents the current state of the vehicle's battery in percentage (State of Charge = 80% means that 20% of the battery needs to be charged with electric energy).
+Instead, OCPP 1.6 protocol only allows the sending of a State of Charge (also called SoC) that represents the current state of the vehicle's battery in percentage (State of Charge = 80% means that 20% of the battery needs to be charged with electric energy).
 The State of Charge is a vital data field but limits the information on the OCPP backend or a possible energy management system for smart charging functionalities.

 The good news is, you can build various workarounds to optimize without having the required information.
 One approach, for instance, is to calculate commands based on the utilization of the charging station (e.g., reduce the power when 4 of 5 chargers are being used).
 That’s very simple but can be a good start.